aknsubbu/News_Scraper_and_Display/README.md

 ## PM2 Configuration

-PM2 is used to manage both the Python scraper and the Next.js website.
+PM2 is used to manage both the Python scraper and the Next.js website within the Docker container.
 The configuration is defined in `ecosystem.config.js`:

 ```javascript
 module.exports = {